Dev Documentation

 Returns:

-Dictionary with STR region data if overlap found, None otherwise Contains keys: CHROM, START, END, PERIOD, RU, COUNT
+Dictionary with STR region data if overlap found, None otherwise.
+Keys: CHROM, START, END, PERIOD, RU, COUNT

 Return type: